Community Horse Power

 This project successfully funded on 23rd October 2024, you can still support them with a donation.

-Why is this horse needed .....
+Why is this horse needed ...
 We want the magic of horses to be available to all.
-Riding and being with horses brings well-being, builds fitness, and helps mental health.
-For people with disabilities benefits can be life changing.
+Riding and being with horses brings well-being, builds fitness, confidence, and helps mental health.
+For people with disabilities it can be life changing.

 But some who c1722291072_picture1.jpgould benefit the most cannot access riding.
-Due to the smaller size of the horses, our local riding stables has a rider weight limit less than the average weight of adult men in the UK, and close to the average for women.
-This means a lot of people missing out.
+Due to the smaller size of the horses, our local riding stables has a rider weight limit less than the average weight of adult men in the UK, and close to the average for women, so a lot of people miss out.

 Your donations will help us buy a horse that is larger and more powerful, perfect for carrying well built teenagers and adult riders, including riders with disabilities.
 It will be well-schooled, kind and calm, to take people from their first ride through to advanced activities like jumping.